Mór Jókai - Péter Horváth

 Let’s Play John Háry!

-Let us play along with opera singers and puppet artists!
-You can join in and sing together with the singers on stage, while John Háry recruits his army against Napoleon from the bravest members of the audience: Here we go!
-Zoltán Kodály’s immortal opera is realized with your participation!
-Duration: 110 minutes, one interval
+Let us play along with opera singers and puppeteers!
+You can join in and sing together with the artists on stage, while John Háry, the valiant hussar recruits his army against Napoleon from the bravest members of the audience…As we accompany the protagonist in his incredible adventures, Zoltán Kodály’s immortal opera comes to life on […]

 MorePaul Gallico – Péter Horváth